dannyhorodniczy/LandrTechnicalTest/README.md

-# LandrTechnicalTest
+# LANDR Technical Test

 ## Build status
 [![Build & Test](https://github.com/dannyhorodniczy/LandrTechnicalTest/actions/workflows/build.yml/badge.svg)](https://github.com/dannyhorodniczy/LandrTechnicalTest/actions/workflows/build.yml)

 ## Description

+To build + run the app locally, you will need the latest [.NET 9 SDK + runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed.

-To run the app , ensure that you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.
+To run the app as a docker container, ensure that you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine.

 1. Navigate to the root of the repo and build an image + run a container with the following commands: